Red Sails in the Sunset (album): Background

 The album cover by Japanese artist Tsunehisa Kimura featured a photomontage of Sydney – both city and harbour – cratered and devastated after a hypothetical nuclear attack.
-Live concert footage of "Short Memory" was used in the Australian independent anti-nuclear war movie One Night Stand.
 A promotional video for "Best of Both Worlds" received airplay worldwide on cable music TV station MTV.
 In January 1985, Midnight Oil performed Oils on the Water, a concert on Goat Island in Port Jackson to celebrate Triple J's tenth birthday, before a select audience of fans who had won tickets in a radio competition.
 The concert was filmed, simulcast on ABC-TV and Triple J, and released on video, which was remastered for their 2004 Best of Both Worlds DVD.

 Reception

-AllMusic's William Ruhlmann found that group were "ambitiously taking on a variety of lyrical causes in a variety of musical styles" and the album's "martial rhythms, chanted vocals, and guitar textures, served as a jumping-off place".
-However Garrett's vocals showed an "unrelentingly judgmental tone ... sung with dead seriousness ... tended to douse the album's potential enjoyment".
-Rolling Stones Don Shewey felt their music "combines the postpunk abrasiveness of the Clash and Gang of Four with the Kinks' music-hall variety and the pure pop of groups like Cheap Trick".
-Shewey wrote that their "references to local politics and history that stud the group's songs and account in large part for its huge appeal down under may seem exotic or puzzling to Americans".
+AllMusic's William Ruhlmann found that Midnight Oil were "ambitiously taking on a variety of lyrical causes in a variety of musical styles" and the album's "martial rhythms, chanted vocals, and guitar textures, served as a jumping-off place".
+However, he felt Garrett's vocals had "unrelentingly judgmental tone ... sung with dead seriousness" that hindered the album's enjoyability.
 Bill Wolfe of Spin wrote, "Midnight Oil is not only the Australian band of the '80s, it may very well be the band of the '80s.
 Period."

+Rolling Stone's Don Shewey described Red Sails in the Sunset as combining the "postpunk abrasiveness of the Clash and Gang of Four with the Kinks' music-hall variety and the pure pop of groups like Cheap Trick".
+He added the references to local politics and history "may seem exotic or puzzling to Americans".
+Keith Gordon of Rock and Roll Globe noted the album and its second single, "Best of Both Worlds," appealed to fans of heavier new wave.